1jour1vin

 Gault & Millau

-With its beautiful combination of white flower and citrus aromas, Château Thivin's Marguerite cuvée is both fresh and rich.
-Aging in both barrels on lees and stainless steel vats gives this 100% Chardonnay good structure and volume.
+With its lovely blend of white floral and citrus aromas, Château Thivin’s Marguerite cuvée is both fresh and rich.
+Aging on the lees in oak barrels and in stainless steel tanks gives this 100% Chardonnay good structure and body.
 A delicious white wine!

 Buy your Thivin wines at the best price in a private sale!